Animal Victory Petitioners

 What do we do with your signatures?
 We will keep the petition running for as long as we can to gain as many signatures as possible.
 We monitor the story as it evolves to determine when the case is going to court.
 At that time we send the signatures to the appropriate authorities, prosecuting attorneys, judges, decision makers, and anyone else including news outlets, involved or handling the case.

 What do we do with your donations?
-We use your donations to pay for the platform so we can create, publish and promote petitions to gain more signatures.
-Unlike most other petition platforms, Animal Victory also donates 100% of net profits to various petition campaigns, animal welfare agencies, and when possible, towards specific rescue groups and/or individuals on a case by case basis.
+Animal Victory is not a 501 c (3) organization.
+We are a for profit business that operates similar to a non-profit with a social mission.
+When we launch a petition we use any donations received to pay for the platform, and any business expenses, including our work, that are required of us to publish and promote the petition to gain more signatures for us to use to persuade the authorities and/or officials involved, to enforce strict punishment on the animal abuser.
+Unlike most other petition platforms, Animal Victory donates a portion of net profits to various petition campaigns, animal welfare agencies, animal rights groups working to change animal abuse laws, and when possible towards specific rescue groups and/or individuals on a case by case basis.

 Why do we put our time and energy into these petitions?
 It really is simple.
 We are tired of animal abusers getting nothing more than a slap on the wrist.
 We want our collective voice to be heard by judges and officials, and we want animal abusers to take notice - things are changing!
 Many areas of the nation are taking animal cruelty cases more seriously, but pitiful sentences are still being doled out.